Reliability

 How are you preventing outages caused by fallen trees and branches?

-We invest about $20 to 25 million in tree trimming and maintenance every year.
-Our tree trimmers clear trees and branches along approximately 1,000 km of powerlines annually.
-That’s about the same distance from Halifax to Quebec City.
+We are investing nearly $45 million in tree trimming, cutting, and removal, as well as widening right of ways.
+Our tree trimmers clear trees and branches along approximately 1,000 km of powerlines annually—that’s about the same distance from Halifax to Quebec City.

 We know we need to do more.
-That’s why, going forward, our plans will include increasing our tree trimming investment year over year, and nearly doubling our annual investment over the next five years to continue to improve reliability.
-Our team continues to be committed to providing safe, reliable service to our customers.
+That’s why, going forward, our plans will include increasing our tree trimming investment year-over-year and nearly doubling our annual investment over the next five years to continue to improve reliability.

 You can visit nspower.ca/trees to see tree trimming work in your community and learn how we’re working to prevent outages in your area.